Bingle-Proxy/Application-PC/README.md

-# Bingle Proxy for PC
+# Bingle Proxy for Windows

 Web Proxy Application built on [**Bingle Proxy**](https://www.bingle.pw/) ready to be installed on your PC device